fixing patio stains without harsh chemicals

 1. Vinegar and water solution

-This is a go-to method for treating mildew, algae, and general grime.
+This is helpful for mildew, algae, and general surface grime on concrete pavers.

-• Apply directly to the stain and let it sit for 20–30 minutes
+• Apply to the stain and let it sit for 20–30 minutes

-Important: Avoid using vinegar on natural stone patios (like bluestone or limestone), as it can cause surface etching or discoloration.
+Important: Avoid vinegar on natural stone patios (especially limestone or bluestone) because it can etch the surface.

 2. Baking soda paste

-• Mix baking soda with just enough water to create a thick paste
+• Mix baking soda with a small amount of water to form a paste

-• Apply directly to the stain and let it sit for 10–15 minutes
+• Spread it over the stain and let it sit 10–15 minutes

 3. Oxygenated bleach (not chlorine bleach)

-• Apply to areas affected by mold, mildew, or organic staining
+• Apply to stained areas (algae, mildew, tannins)

-• Let it sit for the recommended time, then scrub and rinse thoroughly
+• Allow dwell time, then scrub and rinse thoroughly

 4. Boiling water and scrubbing

-• Carefully pour boiling water over the affected area
+• Carefully pour boiling water over the stained area

 When pressure washing makes sense

-• Keep the nozzle moving to prevent streaks or etching
+• Keep the wand moving to avoid striping or etching

 How to prevent future stains